uyanik/ShapKa/README.rst

     model.key_drivers()

-Replace 'kda' by 'kea' in the analysis parameter if you wqant to identify key enhancers (kea) instead of key dissatisfiers
+Replace 'kda' by 'kea' in the analysis parameter if you want to identify key enhancers (kea) instead of key dissatisfiers

 Documentation